bkryza/decorest/README.rst

 could be passed to a requests_ HTTP call can be also passed to the calls of the client methods and will be forwarded as is.

-For more information checkout the examples in tests.
+For more information checkout sample clients in `examples`.

 Decorators
 ----------